sem CLI Reference#

 /tmp/valid.yaml

-, you should execute the next command in order to add that
+, you can execute the next command in order to add that

-secret, dashboard or project under the current organization:
+secret, dashboard, or project to your current organization:

 sem create -f /tmp/valid.yaml